Access to good food can be challenging – nationally, statewide, and right where we live. And good food matters.

 Even though healthy food often literally grows on trees, the human beings who bring it forth from the good earth have bills to pay too.
 Farmers can’t bear all the costs of donating food.
 Too often, we’re struggling ourselves.
 In order to ensure a consistent supply of fresh produce to charitable pantries, we need community partners.

 That’s where you come in.
 Plainsong Farm will provide as many shares of our harvest to the charitable food system as donors support.
 Our “Sow it Forward” CSA share means farm members have the chance to give the same food away as they take home.
 Or you can simply make a donation of any amount to support our charitable food ministry.
 Churches can donate shares of the harvest for food pantries too.

 We’ll take care of delivery for you, and we’ll invite you to the farm so you can see how your food donations grow and meet the people who grow good food for all.
-In 2017, our donated shares will be distributed through North Kent Community Services and North End Community Ministry.
+In 2017, our donated shares will be distributed through North Kent Connect and North End Community Ministry.

 As co-founder Mike Edwardson said when he was honored as a Champion of Change for our charitable food work with North Kent Community Services, “It’s the responsibility of all of us to work together for the common good.”

 You donate money to our non-profit ministry; we donate good food.
 It’s that simple.